LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Disaffected people, some with criminal histories, some just on a quest for money and excitement took Al Capone’s advice to heart; “You can get more with a kind word and a gun than with a kind word alone.”
 Almost overnight, it seemed, individuals and small gangs exploded across the country’s heartland.
 They robbed, grifted, and shot their way into the headlines.
-Many became household words.
-Bonnie and Clyde, “Pretty Boy” Floyd, Alvin Karpis, John Dillinger, Ma Barker and her sociopathic sons, George “Machinegun” Kelly, held the nation’s attention and proved a major headache for law enforcement agencies.
+Many became household names: Bonnie and Clyde, “Pretty Boy” Floyd, Alvin Karpis, John Dillinger, Ma Barker and her psychopathic sons, George “Machine Gun” Kelly.
+These outlaws held the nation’s attention and proved a major headache for law enforcement agencies.

 The automobile did for these bad boys and girls what the horse had done for the Old West’s outlaws—gave them the ability to “loot and scoot.”
 They could storm into a small, Midwestern town, knock over the local bank, outgun the constabulary, and roar away in a dust cloud to arrive before sundown in another county or state.